 Some grounding techniques are actually referred to as “earthing”—and like the name suggests, you literally become one with the earth by putting your body in direct, uninterrupted contact with the earth.
 This exercise requires that your skin touch the soil, sand, water, or a conductive surface that is in contact with the earth.

 This can be mean dipping your toes in the sand at the beach, walking in nature, going for a hike deep in the forest, swimming in a lake or the ocean, planting seeds (or replanting flowers) and digging in the dirt, or just walking through the grass barefoot.
 Earthing has a tremendous amount of health benefits—too many to mention in this article, so I empower you to google “earthing” and “grounding.”

-Here’s a list of my favorite grounding activities (more than one involves earthing):
+Here’s a list of my favourite grounding activities (more than one involves earthing):

 1. Walking or hiking.